 Recipe FAQs 📖

-Ven Pongal stays well in the fridge for 4-5 days.
-Pack it in an airtight container.
-When you want to eat it, reheat it in the microwave.
-Add a few tablespoons of warm water/milk to it to thin it a bit.
-Garnish with a dollop of ghee on top and serve.
-You can also freeze the Pongal if needed.
+Leftover Khara Pongal keeps well in the fridge for 4-5 days when stored in an airtight container.
+To enjoy, reheat it in the microwave, adding a few tablespoons of warm water or milk to loosen the texture.
+Finish with a dollop of ghee on top before serving.
+You can also freeze Ven Pongal for longer storage if needed.

-Put moong dal and rice together in the pressure cooker with salt and cook it for 4-5 whistles.
-Turn off the flame and allow it to cool.
-Then prepare a tempering in oil or ghee by adding crushed black pepper, cumin seeds, curry leaves, ginger paste, and cashews.
+To make Ven Pongal on the stovetop, combine moong dal, rice, and water with salt in a pressure cooker and cook for 4-5 whistles.
+Once done, turn off the heat and let it cool.
+Meanwhile, prepare the tempering by heating oil or ghee and adding crushed black pepper, cumin seeds, curry leaves, ginger paste, and cashews.
+Pour this tempering over the cooked Pongal.
+Mix and serve.

-Double the proportion of rice and lentils.
-Cook it without any tempering (not even salt).
-Once cooked, divide the mixture in half.
-Prepare the savory tadka and add it to one-half of the mixture along with salt.
-Ven Pongal is ready.
-Similarly, add the jaggery to the other half to make Sakkarai Pongal.
-This is what my mom would do during the Pongal festival.
+To make sweet and savory Pongal together, double the quantity of rice and lentils and pressure cook them without any tempering or salt.
+Once the mixture is cooked, divide it into two portions.
+For the savory version, prepare a tempering with spices and ghee, add it to one half along with salt—your Ven Pongal is ready.
+For the sweet version, stir in jaggery into the other half to make Sakkarai Pongal.
+This is exactly how my mom would make both versions during the Pongal festival.

 ⭐️ Subscribe to the Cookilicious Newsletter and receive new recipes straight to your inbox!
 You'll receive my FREE Vegan Beginner's guide as a gift.
 Ready to elevate your cooking game?
 Purchase my Cookbook - The Essential Vegan Indian Cookbook today!